V-Sekai/manuals/decisions/20211229-stream-a-character-from-a-webcam-to-the-vmc-protocol.md

-# Stream a character from a webcam to the vmc protocol
+# Proposal: Stream a character from a webcam to the vmc protocol

 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,